pods-framework/pods-alternative-cache/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pods Alternative Cache is an alternative caching engine for hosts that have limitations on object caching.
+Pods Alternative Cache provides optimal performance with Pods sites on hosts with no object caching or low limits.
+Developed for and tested against the WPEngine platform to improve performance of cached objects generated from Pods

 == Description ==

 Pods Alternative Cache offers File-based and DB-based caching.

-This plugin requires the [Pods Framework](http://wordpress.org/plugins/pods/) version 2.3.19 or later to run.
+This plugin requires the [Pods Framework](http://wordpress.org/plugins/pods/) version 2.4 or later to run.

 == Installation ==